Performance Testing Centre

 We can offer a complete package tailored to the exercising individual, the aspiring athlete and the complete sports team.

-Physiological fitness assessments
+Physiological fitness and health assessments

 We offer a range of comprehensive, scientific and practical tests designed to assess cardiovascular fitness and markers of health and performance, these include:

 Test procedures involve a multistage graded exercise test (e.g. 1 min intervals) designed to achieve exhaustion.
 Oxygen consumption is monitored continuously throughout the test via a breath-by-breath gas analyser connected to a facemask.
 Heart rate is also monitored continuously throughout the test to elicit a maximum heart rate.